-What Are Some Epilepsy Signs and Symptoms in Children?
+What Are Some Childhood Epilepsy Symptoms and Signs?

-Signs of epilepsy in children vary depending on the particular part of the brain that has been affected and the cause of epilepsy.
+Childhood epilepsy symptoms vary depending on the particular part of the brain that has been affected and the cause of epilepsy.
 In some cases, children with epilepsy may have simple staring spells or loss of alertness, while others can experience violent shaking.

-Signs of epilepsy in infants can include sudden jerking of his or heard forward when sitting down.
-Other signs of epilepsy in babies can include staring off into space, breathing problems or grabbing when he or she is lying down.
+Symptoms of epilepsy in infants can include sudden jerking of his or heard forward when sitting down.
+Other symptoms of epilepsy in babies can include staring off into space, breathing problems or grabbing when he or she is lying down.